PA-RISC information - since 1999

 parallel

-The E-Class are PA-RISC servers from the HP 9000 800 series sold in the mid-1990s as replacements for older F and G-Class Nova servers.
-Designed by HP‘s technical server division for reduced manufacturing cost, they were closely aligned with the workstation HP 9000/712 even though still on a distinct 800 series system architecture for servers.
+HP 9000 E-Class were 32-bit PA-RISC servers from the 800 series sold in the mid-1990s as replacements for older F and G-Class Nova servers.
+Designed by HP‘s technical server division for reduced manufacturing cost, they were closely aligned with HP 9000/712 but still used a distinct server architecture.

-HP 9000 E-Class servers and 712 workstations were complementary products – the E-Class as central database compute servers with the closely aligned 712 as client workstations.
+HP 9000 E-Class servers and 712 workstations were complementary products – E-Class as central database and compute servers with the closely integrated 712 as client workstations.

-The E-Class case was taken over almost unchanged from the earlier F-Class servers, with the CPU, memory and many I/O systems being new designs.
-Only networking and some other functions were used on the integrated LASI chipset — due to time constraints a modified version of the F-Class HP-PB Personality boards was used for SCSI, serial MUX and parallel.
+The E-Class case was taken over almost without changes from F-Class, with CPU, memory and many I/O systems being new.
+Only networking and few other functions were used from the integrated LASI chipset — due to time constraints a modified version of F-Class HP-PB Personality boards was used for SCSI, MUX and parallel.

 HP 9000 E-Class were positioned by HP in the 1994 Unix server market against IBM RS/6000 POWER-based 220, 230 and 250 and the Sun SPARCclassic and SPARCstation 10.